Deadsy: Sire Records (1996–1999)

 While Deadsy shopped for its first record deal, Seymour Stein, President of Sire/Elektra Records, signed the band.
 Because they had no bass player at the time, Jay Gordon (of Orgy) was asked to play bass for their short self-titled album.
 After the album was recorded and released for promotion, the band temporarily relocated to New York City.
 Deadsy performed an impromptu showcase at Coney Island in 1997.
 Deadsy's self-titled album was slated for a release in the Spring of 1997, but due to Sire Records separating from Elektra Records, Seymour Stein halted plans for the release, and the band continued recording with Abraham.
 They also contributed the song "Replicas" to the Gary Numan tribute album Random on Beggars Banquet Records.
 London Records absorbed Sire Records and folded the label, leaving Deadsy at Warner Bros.
 They gave the band the option to leave with full ownership of their master recordings.

-In 1998, Craig Riker joined as the bassist full-time and the band would continue writing and recording songs (including "Commencement", "She Likes Big Words" and "Seagulls") for the album which would now be titled 'Commencement.
+In 1998, Craig Riker joined as the bassist full-time and the band would continue writing and recording songs (including "Commencement", "She Likes Big Words" and "Seagulls") for the album which would now be titled Commencement.

 Commencement (1999–2003)

 In April 2000, Deadsy signed to Elementree Records, a label owned by longtime supporter Jonathan Davis of Korn, and by June 2000 the band secured the album's widespread distribution through DreamWorks Records.
-Ashburn Miller replaced Riker on bass in January 2002.
+Later that year they would recruit Carlton Bost on Z-tar.
+In January of 2002, a few months before Commencement's release Ashburn Miller would replace Craig Riker on bass.
 With help from friend and Limp Bizkit frontman Fred Durst, they filmed a music video for "The Key To Gramercy Park".
 After multiple delays, Commencement was released on May 14, 2002, and the album debuted at number 100 of the Billboard 200 chart.
 A second video was filmed for their second single, a cover of Sebadoh's "Brand New Love".
 They were invited to perform on the 2001 Family Values Tour, and the band toured throughout 2002 with bands including Korn and Mindless Self Indulgence.
 The band recorded additional songs for the album with Jay Baumgardner and Josh Abraham (including a cover of Rush's "Tom Sawyer", "Winners" and the lead single "The Key to Gramercy Park").